MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/use-contracts-management-site.md

 - **Models** – Use this library of models to classify documents and extract metadata.
 Users can create their own models to fit their needs and add them to this library.

-- **Sample contract library** – Discover a variety of sample documents to help you train models.
+- **Sample contracts library** – Discover a variety of sample documents to help you train models.

 ## Provision the site